 Any altering, copying, borrowing, swapping, or misuse of a permit will result in the loss of parking privileges for all individuals involved, for a minimum of two full semesters.

-Wheaton College reserves the right to relocate vehicles that constitute a safety hazard, that are illegally parked, or that interfere with the snow removal, construction, asphalt maintenance, or necessary access to parking lots, sidewalks and buildings at the expense of the vehicle owner.
+Wheaton College reserves the right to relocate vehicles that constitute a safety hazard, that are illegally parked or that interferes with the snow removal, construction, asphalt maintenance, or necessary access to parking lots, sidewalks, and buildings at the expense of the vehicle owner.

 Abandoned or inoperable vehicles are subject to ticketing, towing, and/or storage at the owner’s expense.
 Vehicles are considered abandoned when they do not display a current license plate or permit.

 Some parking lots are subject to flooding during heavy or persistent rain.
 When such rain events occur it is your responsibility to contact Public Safety for temporary authorization to relocate your vehicle to another parking lot.
-In the event that flooding appears imminent, Wheaton College reserves the right to relocate endangered vehicles to higher ground.
-The College cannot predict whether a parking lot will actually flood, and cannot guarantee that any endangered vehicles will be relocated.
-In these situations the college assumes no responsibility for damages caused to vehicles or their contents (whether caused by towing or flooding).
+If flooding appears imminent, Wheaton College reserves the right to relocate endangered vehicles to higher ground.
+The College cannot predict whether a parking lot will flood and cannot guarantee that any endangered vehicles will be relocated.
+In these situations, the College assumes no responsibility for damages caused to vehicles or their contents (whether caused by towing or flooding).